FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate human resources and consulting.

-Know the Difference: Tough Manager, Bully or Illegal Harasser?
+Know the Difference: Tough Manager, Bully, or Illegal Harasser?

 Managers can build you up or break your spirit.
-However, when it comes to bad ones, there are key differences among tough managers, bullies, and illegal harassers.
+However, when it comes to bad ones, there are key differences between tough managers, bullies, and illegal harassers.
 If you think you work for one of them, it is important to be able to tell the difference so you can make the right choices for yourself.

 The Tough Manager

-A manager who is being demanding in addressing an employee's legitimate performance issues is simply doing his job, provided that the feedback he offers is professional.
+A manager who is demanding in addressing an employee's legitimate performance issues is simply doing his job, provided that the feedback he offers is professional.